soth8059/SignatureWorkPortfolio/Pipelining-project/README.md

 <i> Authored by Tara Sothy and Matt Westerhaus </i>

+This project was part of the CISC 340 Architecture class, this is a piplined simulator which can take machine code made by an assembler as input and execute the given assembly code.
+More details are provided below.

 # **To run a file through the ref_asm**

 1)./ref_asm -i input_file -o asm_output_file